robmoore-i/ci-build-simulator/README.md

    can run any of the below-mentioned Gradle tasks.
 For example, you could try running `./gradlew :sleeper:test`.

 This works by using a [bind mount](https://docs.docker.com/storage/bind-mounts/) into the repository's root directory.
-It basically means that you are really in the same directory, but you're running in an environment which has the exact right tools installed - how convenient!
+It basically means that you are really in the same directory, but you're running in an environment which has predefined dependencies and tools installed already.

-#### Without Docker

-You'll need to install Java 11, and make sure your `$JAVA_HOME` variable is set to it correctly.

 ### Creating a simulation